For further information on CIAF media and media coverage please contact:

 If you were successful in receiving media accreditation for CIAF in previous years, you are not automatically qualified for accreditation and are required to reapply.

-Freelance journalists without a specific assignment from a media outlet will not be considered for media accreditation.
+Academics and freelance journalists without a specific assignment from a media outlet will be considered for media accreditation on a case-by-case basis, depending on the relevance to CIAF of any projects/assignments.